Travellers rush into US ahead of ban on Europe arrivals

 Travellers milled around and check-in queues were short, with the only hint that something was out of the ordinary being the few passengers wearing surgical masks.

-"On the plane, there were rumors that we would be swabbed and have our temperatures taken when we landed but it's quiet.
-I was expecting to turn up at a mad house," added the semi-retired deli store manager.
+"On the plane, there were rumours that we would be swabbed and have our temperatures taken when we landed but it's quiet.
+I was expecting to turn up at a madhouse," added the semi-retired deli store manager.

 'UNEASINESS AND ANXIETY'